grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The electric motor whined with a pitch that pierced right to the center of Shakes' head.
 With a last burst of speed, the bow of the _Gnat_ smashed straight into the looming black underwater wall.

 From the sail of the _Prospect_ Percy had watched the _Gnat_ back behind her boat's stern, and then plow forward and dive.
 That was the last she saw of the _Gnat_ because the water was so brown and silted.
-The sub with the ram was just starting to come around to an angle where they could maintain the speed they had gained moving up the channel and still drive into the turnaround bay.
-The ram turned towards the _Prospect_, and just as they had the angle set so the ram would split the rear quarter of the _Prospect_, just as Percy was imagining the crazy one-armed sub commander giving the order to put on a turn of the throttle, the sickening low crunching sound of an underwater collision came up to her ears, and she watched the bow of the ramming sub divert away from the bay, and back into the channel.
+The _Grackle_ was just starting to come around to an angle where they could maintain the speed they had gained moving up the channel and still drive into the turnaround bay.
+The ram turned towards the _Prospect_, and just as they had the angle set so the ram would split the rear quarter of the _Prospect_ -- just as Percy was imagining the crazy fully-uniformed sub commander giving the order to put on a turn of the throttle -- the sickening low crunching sound of an underwater collision came up to her ears, and she watched the bow of the ramming sub divert away from the bay, and back into the channel.
 As the big submarine came around it took on an unnatural list to one side, its sail hanging clean out over the water.
 Percy knew immediately what Shakes had done to save them.
 The sub with the ram carved an awkward path, its forward momentum carrying it up the channel until the ram on the bow collided with a cargo platform, which split in two, a splintering crack widening along the sharp line of the ram.
-The sub ground its way to a stop there.
+The _Grackle_ ground its way to a stop there.

 "Fuck!"
 Percy called down to the control room.
 "Hemi, Shakes just drove the _Gnat_ into our fuckin' pursuers!
 See if you can get him on ship-to-ship."

 But she did not have to wait for Hemi's report.
-The _Gnat_ floated to the surface out in the channel, its bow heavily dented, but clearly still afloat.
+The _Gnat_ rose to the surface out in the channel, its bow heavily dented, but clearly still afloat.
 A moment later from the top of the sail came Shakes' familiar spiky-haired form waving to the _Prospect_.

 [//]: # (### Running back to the main channel in pursuit)

 "OK Sir Trelew."
 Percy said.
 "It's all on you now my new fuckin' friend.
 Can you get us back to the main channel?"

 "Yes yes.
 You think this is the first pursuit I have done through Stilt City?
-I have a few tricks up my fucking suit sleeves," said Sir Trelew.
+I have a few tricks up my suit sleeves."

 Calling commands down to the control room, he backed the _Prospect_ into the turnaround bay, and then pushed out into the channel.
 They got a good view of the sub with the ram as they passed.
-Black-uniformed crew were running back and forth on the deck with 2 meter pry bars, pushing detritus from the platform off the deck.
+Black-uniformed crew were running back and forth on the deck with two-meter pry bars, pushing detritus from the platform off the deck.
 The channel was too narrow for a ship that size to turn around.
 If they could get unstuck, they would still have to maneuver into the turnaround bay before they could begin to follow the _Prospect_ and the _Gnat_.

-Once Sir Trelew had the _Prospect_ out in the channel, he had them put on as much speed as he thought they could without adding to the swamping of the structures along the channel, and without risking accidentally driving into one of those structures.
-Behind them Percy could see the sub with the ram was already freeing itself from its stuck position and maneuvering backwards towards the turnaround bay.
+Once Sir Trelew had the _Prospect_ out in the channel, he put on as much speed as he thought they could without adding to the swamping of the structures along the channel and without risking accidentally driving into one of those structures.
+Behind them Percy could see the _Grackle_ was already freeing itself from its stuck position and maneuvering backwards towards the turnaround bay.

 With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consult with Captain Percy.